yansh/yansh.github.io/_posts/articles/2016-03-07-diversity.markdown

-While building systems, as engineers we think of the "big picture": finding ways for different components to work together to make a better system, as people, out side engineering, we tend to be happy with the "local maxima".
+While building systems, as engineers we think of the "big picture": finding ways for different components to work together to make a better system, as people, outside engineering, we tend to be happy with the "local maxima".
 In other words, as designers and engineers we embrace and even seek diversity, however, collectively as humanity we seem to be afraid of it or challenge its benefits.